NSO IDE

 Add Service Point

-Often whist working on a package, there is a requirement to create a new service.
+Often whilst working on a package, there is a requirement to create a new service.
 This usually involves adding service-point.
 Adding a service point also requires other parts of the files to be updated, e.g. Python.

-Service points are usually added to lists.
+Service points are usually added to lists in yang models.

 - Update your yang model as required

-- Click on "Add Service Point" link
+- Click on "Add Python/Java Service Point" link depending on your developing language

 - Fill in the required details